Kalabasa/leanrada.com/src/pages/works/arosybrokenalbum.md

 Some of my musical influences in piano were **Chopin**, **Isaac Shepard**, and **Yiruma**.
 Although I grew up loving classical pieces, I have now come to like contemporary piano music as well.

-Since my teen years, piano music has always been there to soothe my soul.
+Since my teen years, piano music has always been a source of calmness.
 I play it as a release of emotion.
+I don't play as much these days though.

 My long-time favorite piano pieces are:
 * **Canon in D** (Pachelbel) <sup>[[YouTube]](https://www.youtube.com/watch?v=rNsgHMklBW0)</sup>